Tearran/its-fbcp/fbcp-gamepi13/README.md

-## Build example
-With System Control of Frambuffer

 ## Build it
-Here is a full example of what to type to build and run, if you have the Waveshare [1.3inch LCD HAT](https://www.waveshare.com/wiki/1.3inch_LCD_HAT) with ST7789VW controller:
+Here is a full example of what to type to build and run, if you have the Waveshare [1.3inch LCD HAT](https://www.waveshare.com/wiki/1.3inch_LCD_HAT)

 ```bash
 {